roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Node management/FAQ about node management.md

     **Note:** If you run the `docker ps` command and find that no container is started on the GPU node, see [Failed to start a container on the GPU node]().

-## How do I fix the issue that no container is started on a GPU node?
+## How do I resolve the issue that no container is started on a GPU node?

 When you restart kubelet and Docker on GPU nodes where specific Kubernetes versions are installed, you may find that no container is started on the nodes after the restart.